CycloneDX/sbom-utility/docs/custom-examples.md

 #### Example: Invalid: `property` item is not unique in BOM `properties` array

-Using the custom configuration file `test/custom/config-cdx-bom-properties-not-unique.json` for this validation check is as follows;
+Using the custom configuration file `test/custom/config-cdx-bom-properties-not-unique.json` for this validation check is as follows:

 ```json
 {